davinaleong/proj-paper-design-system/README.md

 # Dav/Devs Paper Design System

-> ⚠️ **Work in Progress** - This design system is currently under active development.
-Components and APIs may change without notice.
-Not recommended for production use yet.
+> 🚀 **Beta Release** - This design system is feature-complete with 74+ components and approaching production readiness.
+Core components are stable for production use.
+APIs are stabilizing with minimal breaking changes expected.

 A warm, tactile React component library built with TypeScript and Tailwind CSS, featuring paper-inspired aesthetics and a comprehensive set of UI components.